In this home-inquiry lab you will explore the growth of

 solution you make is absolutely saturated with salt.

-Place your tree in the middle of the dish being careful
+Place your cone in the middle of the dish.
+If you add a little tree or other shape be careful

-to arrange it so it won’t tip over.
+to lean it against the cone it so it won’t tip over.
 Watch for a few

 minutes as the water begins to creep up through the

 construction paper.
-By tomorrow this recipe will cause the
+Within 24 - 48 hours this recipe will cause the

 cone to be completely covered with beautiful white

-decorate it further.
+decorate it your cone or tree further.
 Simply dab a drop of food coloring on

 the tip of any branch of your tree to add some color to the